-The mini club from 3-10 years is led by professionally trained multilingual child carers who organize a fun and exciting range of activities around the resort (from farm visits to painting classes etc) for three afternoons per week from 3pm to 7:30pm all season.
+The mini club from 3-10 years is led by professionally trained multilingual child carers who organise a fun and exciting range of activities around the resort (from farm visits to painting classes etc) for three afternoons per week from 3pm to 7:30pm all season.

 Guests may visit the mini club at other times on a complimentary basis but need to be accompanied by parents.
-If childcare is required at other times, this can be organized at an additional charge.
+If childcare is required at other times, this can be organised at an additional charge.